Prabhatkumar906/Log_analyzer/README.md

 - Analyze log files for various suspicious activities.
 - Provides recommended actions for detected issues.
+- Allows adding new patterns and corresponding remedies.
 - Generates a graphical visualization of detected issues.
 - Easy-to-use graphical user interface for selecting log files and running scans.